rjpcasalino/blog_bt/src/posts/2022-10-30-A-Brief-History-of-Everything-We-Know-Thus-Far.md

 ## Prologue: An Invitation

 > 20 years...where'd they go?

-A great overview of what we're about to experience!
-Lots of what I wish were color illustrations but I guess hardcovers are expensive to turn out and money must be saved!

 I suppose we should start with gravity.
 It's what keeps us grounded!
 Ha, dad joke?
 Really.
 Come now.